JackDanger/http101/DAY1.md

 (the second window that you're typing into) to the server (the first window where your program is listening on the port).

+Now type into the _other_ window.
+Notice that what you type in either goes across the network to the other.
+Both clients and servers can send data to the other.
+The only difference is that the server makes itself available and known at all times at a specific hostname and port and the client can connect when it wishes.

 Let's try doing that again but lets send over some data that's been prepared in advance.
 CTRL-C both of your `nc` instances and type the following to create a new text file: